giantswarm/fluent-logshipping-app/README.md

 ### Prerequisites

-- When using Cloudwatch or S3 a new role has to be created upfront allowing push the logs to the backend(s).
+- When using Cloudwatch or S3 a new role has to be created upfront which allows pushing of the logs to the backend(s).
 More info about permissions in official docs ([S3](https://github.com/fluent/fluent-plugin-s3#iam-policy), [CloudWatch](https://github.com/fluent-plugins-nursery/fluent-plugin-cloudwatch-logs#preparation)).

 ### Configuration